 Doctor of Philosophy in Network Science

-Application deadline for Academic Year 2023/24 is February 1, 2023.
-Anyone applying to our PhD program before or on February 1, 2023, until 23:59 CET will be automatically considered for a scholarship, covering the full cost of tuition, complete with a monthly stipend to assist with housing and living costs as well as health insurance.
+Application deadline for Academic Year 2024/25 is February 1, 2024.
+The application forms for bachelor’s, master’s, and PhD programs for the 2024/25 cycle will be available online starting from Friday, September 1, 2023.
+Anyone applying to our PhD program before or on February 1, 2024, until 23:59 CET will be automatically considered for a scholarship, covering the full cost of tuition, complete with a monthly stipend to assist with housing and living costs as well as health insurance.

 Doctoral students receive a monthly stipend to help with housing and living expenses.
 Each student is responsible for securing accommodation for themselves.